Generated regional West Virginia river scene for Shavers Fork River planning; not an exact location photo

 Best flows

-Use USGS 03068800 below Bowden for the main report, then compare USGS 03067510 near Cheat Bridge only when fishing upper or rail-corridor water.
+Use USGS 03068800 below Bowden for the main report, then compare USGS 03067510 near Cheat Bridge only when fishing upper or rail-area water.
 Stable or slowly falling water is the easiest trout window.

 Skip or change the plan when the hydrograph is rising, the Bowden gauge does not represent your upper reach, delayed-harvest dates or harvest rules are unclear, forest roads are storm-limited, or summer water is trout-stressful.